zhanglab/psamm/docs/commands.rst

 The GapFind algorithm is defined in terms of a MILP problem and can therefore be computationally expensive to run for larger models.

+The original GapFill algorithm uses a solution procedure which implicitly assumes that the model contains implicit sinks for all compounds.
+This means that even with the reactions proposed by GapFill the model may need to produce compounds that cannot be used anywhere.
+The implicit sinks can be disabled with the ``--no-implicit-sinks`` option.

 FastGapFill (``fastgapfill``)
 -----------------------------